-Scheduling Final Exams for Online Courses (Spring 2021)
+Scheduling Final Exams for Online Courses (Fall 2023)

-The university has published updated final exam schedules for the spring 2021 semester.
+The university has published updated final exam schedules for the fall 2023 semester.
 These schedules for mass exams and standard exams provide guidance on when final exams should be held and are based upon when the first class meeting for the class was held.
 View the university's final exam policy for additional information.

 When scheduling final exams for online classes: